sombraSoft/wLaunchELF_ISR/README.md

 - `BOOT`: base filename, means nothing
 - `UNC`: executable is Uncompressed
-- `EE_SIO`: supports printing debug information via the EmotionEngine serial port (useless for users)
+- `SIO_DEBUG`: supports printing debug information via the EmotionEngine serial port (useless unless your PS2 has serial port attached)
 - `NO_NETWORK`: network features are disabled and network IRX drivers stripped away, with the purpose of making a smaller wLaunchELF for users who don't use network
 - `NO_IOP_RESET`: build of wLaunchELF wich does not reset the I/O CPU upon startup, __DON'T USE IF YOU DON'T KNOW WHAT IT MEANS__
 - `DVRP`: support for accessing encrypted portion of the PSX-DESR Internal HDD memory (in filebrowser represented as `dvr_hdd0:`)